 Currently the European chlor-alkali sector is progressing towards a phase-out of mercury cell technology.
 The sector has for a long time proceeded on a voluntary basis towards a phase-out deadline of 2020.
-Meanwhile, however, under the Industrial Emissions Directive, the BAT conclusions (Best Available Technology) have become legally binding.
+Meanwhile, however, under the Industrial Emissions Directive, the BAT conclusions (Best Available Techniques) have become legally binding.
 The national authorities had to ‘reconsider permit conditions’ and ‘take into account the BAT conclusions', implying that four years after publication of these BAT conclusions, this means before 11 December 2017, mercury based production technology must be ceased.

 Consequently, the European chlor-alkali producers using the mercury technology must convert or dismantle these production plants.
 Euro Chlor has created a special page within this website that monitors these operations and keeps you up-to-date with the latest available information.